ikraamg/TRMNL-HA/trmnl-ha/IMPLEMENTATION_SUMMARY.md

 ## 🎯 Conclusion

-Successfully delivered a **production-ready, well-tested, professionally documented** advanced dithering system for the Puppet Home Assistant add-on.
+Successfully delivered a **production-ready, well-tested, professionally documented** advanced dithering system for the TRMNL HA add-on.
 The implementation follows OSS best practices, achieves excellent code coverage, and provides a great developer experience for future contributors.

 **Status:** ✅ **COMPLETE AND READY FOR v2.0.0 RELEASE**